Apple cinnamon granola

 Stir together all ingredients except oats and nuts until well combined.
 Then add oats and nuts, stirring until all are coated.

-Store in a airtight container for 2 weeks, or months in fridge or freezer.
+Store in a airtight container for 2 weeks, or months in the fridge or freezer.

 Comments